 Map one routine process (like weekly reporting) and test an automation using free Zapier or Make.

-Pilot AI features already in your current tools (HubSpot’s assistant, GA4 insights, Notion AI).
+Pilot AI features already in your current tools.

 Draft a lightweight AI playbook with prompts, examples and workflows.